Main Page

 A timeline of all the records I've found for Hezekiah Lindsey in the Fort Pitt area in PDF format.

-Edmund Lindsey in the Fort Pitt area ca. the Revolutionary War:
+Edmond Lindsey in the Fort Pitt area ca. the Revolutionary War:

 Other Lindsay's